 Over 100 young people from around the world volunteer as part of the Young Scientists Journal Team.
 In celebration of Volunteers’ Week 2019 (1st-7th June), 16 year old Shannon shared what it’s like to be part of the team…

 Hey all, my name is Shannon and I am a 16 year old student from London currently studying A levels in Maths, Physics, Chemistry and Geography.
 Outside of volunteering for the journal, I spend most of my time studying, playing sports and watching TV shows.
+We have a tv mount full motion and I enjoy watching there.

 How long have you been part of the YSJ team, and what is your role?